Thursday, November 5, 2009

 Their eyes light up as if it's a giant feast

-Some eat it quickly out of exciteme
+Some eat it quickly out of excitement or fear

 But some save it for later, it needs to be shared